Polymer/old-docs-site/1.0/docs/devguide/data-binding.md

 This system "just works" to the extent that changes to object sub-properties occur as a result of being bound to a notifying custom element property that changed.
-However, sometimes imperative code needs to change an object's sub- properties directly.
+However, sometimes imperative code needs to change an object's sub-properties directly.
 As we avoid more sophisticated observation mechanisms such as `Object.observe` or dirty-checking in order to achieve the best startup and runtime performance cross-platform for the most common use cases, changing an object's sub-properties directly requires cooperation from the user.